Frequently Asked Questions (FAQ)

 What music lessons and ensembles are available?

 Moody offers group and private lessons in most instruments, including voice, organ, piano, guitar and orchestral instruments.
 The cost for lessons is an additional course fee.
 Contact firstname.lastname@example.org for more information or to register.
-Moody also has a variety of touring music ensembles, including the Symphonic Band, Women’s Concert Choir, Men’s Collegiate Choir and Chorale.
+Moody also has a variety of touring music ensembles, including the Moody Chorale, Gospel Choir, Worship Collectives, Campus Orchestra, and One O’ Clock Jazz Band.
 Membership is open to all students, regardless of major.
 Sign up during move-in day for an audition.
 For more information, visit http://www.moody.edu/music-ensembles/.

 What varsity athletic opportunities are available?

-Moody sponsors five varsity sports.
-If you have an athletic background and are interested in participating in college athletics, the Moody coaches would like to connect with you (contact information below).
+Moody sponsors four varsity sports.
+If you are interested in participating in college athletics, the Moody coaches would like to connect with you (contact information below).
 More information can be found at http://www.moody.edu/athletics.

 - Men's Soccer (Jon Forsythe - firstname.lastname@example.org)